 The Maritime Mile

-The Maritime Mile is an award winning initiative developed by Maritime Belfast Trust in association with the Belfast Harbour, Odyssey Trust and Titanic Quarter Limited.
+The Maritime Mile is an award winning initiative developed by Maritime Belfast in association with Belfast Harbour, the Odyssey Trust and Titanic Quarter Limited.
 It aims to connect the waterfront physically, recognising that the sum of its parts is much greater than the individual components.
 It also connects with people emotionally, engaging local neighbourhoods, residents and visitors through interpretation, storytelling, events and animation.

-You can read our Development and Animation Strategy below.
-We’ve also developed a Toolkit for the Maritime Mile that highlights the retained heritage features, the palette of colours across the area, and recommends approaches for public realm, seating and landscaping.
+You can read our Development and Animation Strategy for the Maritime Mile below.
+We’ve also developed a Toolkit that highlights the retained heritage features, the palette of colours across the area, and recommends approaches for public realm, seating and landscaping.

 Local businesses on the Maritime Mile can get involved by contacting us directly to discuss opportunities and joining our Destination Forum.
 This includes listing on www.maritime-mile.com website, in visitor publications and in Maritime Mile campaigns.
 Businesses are invited to use the Maritime Mile brand, and we also have a media library which is a free resource, please contact us for access.